Introduction

 • Find energising work: When work truly energises you, you show up more fully in all areas of life.
 After some restorative time off from my previous job, I reflected deeply on where I found my energy and how I wanted to sustain it going forward.

-• Explore a new industry: After years in startups, I wanted to understand how large companies operate and what makes a startup investable from an investor’s perspective.
-I knew startups were my long-term fit, loving their fast-paced nature and growth opportunities, so this would boost my value within that setting to help direct what “good” at scale looks like.
+• Explore a new industry: After years in startups, I wanted to see how big companies work.
+I also wanted to know what makes a startup appealing to investors.
+I knew startups were my long-term fit, as I love their fast-paced nature and growth opportunities, but I wanted to know what “good” at scale looked like.

 • Set up a business: A sole trader is the simplest structure.
-It let me test if running my own (albeit one-person) business matched my expectations and justified the trade-offs.
+It allowed me to test if running my own (albeit one-person) business matched my expectations and justified the trade-offs.
 I wanted to validate my assumptions about being self-employed.

 Preparation & Research

-• One-on-one connections: As a self-identified digital introvert, I skip mass social media posts but nurture quiet, meaningful engagement with my network.
+• One-on-one connections: I see myself as a digital introvert.
+I avoid mass social media posts but focus on nurturing quiet, meaningful interactions with my network.
 This proved vital for my job hunt.

 • Creativity: Tailoring outside-the-box applications is something I love.
 As a career mentor, this helps clients stand out and signal genuine interest.

-• Curiosity: I sought roles allowing learning and a selfish growth goal alongside getting paid.
+• Curiosity: I sought roles that allowed me to learn and included a selfish growth goal alongside getting paid.
 This distinguished exciting, challenging jobs from those that wouldn’t stretch me.

 • Tenacity: Job searches rely on numbers alongside quality.
 Prioritising time, job boards, and steady applications was second nature.

 Knowing how to work with yourself saves time and energy.
-A large component of understanding your next steps is understanding what it is you want from work and what it is you can bring (more on that here)
+A large component of understanding your next steps is understanding what you want from work and what you can bring (more on that here).

 I then started researching.
-I reached out to network contacts at admired companies or interesting roles.
-I checked job platforms like Escape the City (mission-driven companies) and Otter.ai (10 curated job ads weekly to cut overwhelm).
+I reached out to network contacts at admired companies and interesting roles.
+I checked job platforms like Escape the City (mission-driven companies) and Otta (10 curated job ads weekly to cut overwhelm).

 What happened next

 I found my first true freelance role via LinkedIn.
-Two people I had met through my last company were looking for an events coordinator for the Venture Capital they worked for in London for an upcoming event, with potential to extend.
+Two people I had met through my last company were looking for an events coordinator for the venture capital firm they worked for in London for an upcoming event, with the potential to extend.

 It fit my goals of working with people I admired and in a company I could learn from.
-For me understanding VC and getting exposure to cybersecurity, defence and technology experts and leaders across startups and FTSE100 companies with a huge draw and an area I was interested in.
+For me, understanding VC and getting exposure to cybersecurity, defence, and technology experts and leaders across startups and FTSE100 companies was a huge draw and an area I was interested in.

-Knowing both of the hiring managers was a huge advantage and allowed me to negotiate my salary and working terms as they had first hand experience of knowing what I was like to work with.
-In addition, the event was coming up soon so they needed someone who could hit the ground running.
+Knowing both of the hiring managers was a huge advantage and allowed me to negotiate my salary and working terms, as they had first-hand experience of what I was like to work with.
+In addition, the event was coming up soon, so they needed someone who could hit the ground running.

 Overcoming Imposter Syndrome and Gaining Confidence